isieo/adbFS/README.md

     make

-Copy the binary adbfs to the `android-sdk/platform-tools` directory.
+Optional: If you have a separate copy of android-sdk and would like to use that adb, copy the binary adbfs to the `android-sdk/platform-tools` directory.
 If platform-tools is in your $PATH you can skip this step.

 Create a mount point if needed (e.g. in your home directory)